r-simmer/simmer/cran-comments.md

 ## Release summary

-The GitHub repository has been transferred from one author to the other (Bart -> Iñaki), and so the corresponding URLs (URL and BugReports) have changed in the DESCRIPTION file.
+In the DESCRIPTION file, the _title_ has been changed in order to be more informative (as it is generally used as a description), and the _description_ has been extended.

-This version implements two major features, several minor fixes and improvements (including compatibility issues with the new version of `testthat`), and removes two functions which were deprecated in previous releases.
+This version implements two incremental features and several minor fixes and improvements.

 ## Test environments

 * Fedora 23 + clang (local), R 3.2.3 and devel
-* Ubuntu 12.04 + GCC (on travis-ci), R 3.2.4
+* Ubuntu 12.04 + GCC (on travis-ci), R 3.2.5
 * win-builder, R release and devel

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There were 2 NOTEs:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Iñaki Ucar <i.ucar86@gmail.com>’

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2014-2016
-  COPYRIGHT HOLDERS: BART SMEETS, IÑAKI UCAR
+There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is  5.1Mb sub-directories of 1Mb or more: libs   4.6Mb
+NOTE installed size is  5.8Mb sub-directories of 1Mb or more: libs   5.0Mb

 ## Downstream dependencies